mike-gimelfarb/cocoa/README.md

 # cocoa
 COllection of Continuous Optimization Algorithms

-COCOA is a suite of algorithms in c++ for the optimization of continuous black-box functions (mostly without using derivative information).
+COCOA is a suite of algorithms written in C++ for the optimization of continuous black-box functions (mostly without using derivative information).
 Main advantages:
 - provides a single unified interface for all algorithms
 - provides a variety of classical algorithms with state-of-the-art improvements (e.g. automatic parameter adaptation)
-- will provide wrappers to other languages (e.g. Python) in the future
+- convenient wrappers for Python with a user-friendly API

 # Installation

 To use this library in a Python project, you will need:
-* A C++ compiler (e.g., MS Build Tools)
+* C++ compiler (e.g., MS Build Tools)
 * git
 * pybind11